rojo-rbx/rojo/ARCHITECTURE.md

 ## Overarching

+Rojo is divided into several components, each layering on top of each other to provide Rojo's functionality.

+At the core of Rojo lies [`ServeSession`](#servesession).
+As the name implies, it contains all of the components to keep a persistent DOM, react to events to update the DOM, and serve the DOM to consumers.

+Most of Rojo's uses are built upon `ServeSession`!
+For example, the [`sourcemap` command](#sourcemapcommand) uses `ServeSession` to generate the DOM and read it to build the `sourcemap.json` file.

+### The Serve Command

-Rojo is divided into two main pieces: the server and the Studio plugin.
-The server runs with access to your filesystem (whether it be via the terminal, the visual studio code extension, or a remote machine), with the Studio plugin acting as its main client.
+There are two main pieces in play when serving: the server and the Studio plugin.

+The server runs a local [`LiveServer`](#liveserver) with access to your filesystem (whether it be via the terminal, the visual studio code extension, or a remote machine).
+It consumes a `ServeSession` and attaches a web server on top.
+The web server itself is very basic, consisting of around half a dozen endpoints.
+Generally, [`LiveServer`](#liveserver) acts as a middleman with the bulk of the work is performed by either the underlying `ServeSession` or the plugin.

-When serving a project, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
-Then, when something changes on the file system, it does the same thing for only the changed files and sends them to the plugin.
+To serve a project to a connecting plugin, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
+After that, when something changes on the file system, the underlying `ServeSession` emits new patches.
+The web server has an endpoint the plugin [long polls](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.

-When the plugin receives a patch from the server (whether it be the initial patch or any subsequent ones), the plugin reads through the patch and attempts to to apply the changes described by it.
+When the plugin receives a patch it reads through the patch contents and attempts to to apply the changes described by it.
 Any sugar (the patch visualizer, as an example) happens on top of the patches received from the server.

-## Server

-Rojo's server component is divided into a few distinct pieces:

-- The web server
-- The CLI
-- The snapshotting system
+### The Sourcemap Command
+### The Build Command

-### The CLI
+### The Upload Command

-The Command Line Interface (CLI) of Rojo is the only interface for the program.
-It's initialized in `main.rs` but is hosted in `src/cli`.

-Each command for the CLI is hosted in its own file, with the `mod.rs` file for the `cli` module handling parsing and running each command.
-The commands are mostly self-contained, though may also interface with Rojo's other code when necessary.

-Specifically, they may interface with the web server and snapshotting system.

 ### The Snapshotting System